GusMtz787/GusMtz787/README.md

 I am a **mechatronics** engineer with a Masters in **control engineering** and **robotics**.
 I am also _that_ guy obssesed with airplanes and basically everything that flies.

-### Professional interest
+### My interests

-I enjoy working designing flight controllers for autonomous flying vehicles.
-I have developed an adaptive sliding mode control strategy based on visual cues that you can find the simulation videos in the following links:
+I enjoy working on designing flight controllers for autonomous flying vehicles.
+I have developed an adaptive sliding mode control strategy based on visual cues, which you can find the simulation videos in the following links:

 - [Adaptive sliding mode control for a QUAV](https://www.youtube.com/watch?v=FMEtGg45hEI)
 - [Adaptive visual sliding mode control using quaternions](https://www.youtube.com/watch?v=GprqokqhALo)

-These videos are part of my research which you can find in my [Google scholar profile](https://scholar.google.com/citations?user=43WNdgkAAAAJ&hl=en).
+These videos are part of my research, which you can find in my [Google Scholar profile](https://scholar.google.com/citations?user=43WNdgkAAAAJ&hl=en).

-I also enjoy working with Machine Learning and software development which allowed me to publish other scientific papers also available in my Google scholar.
+I also enjoy working with Machine Learning and software development, which has allowed me to publish other scientific papers, also available on my Google Scholar.

 ### How did I even get here?

-During my bachelors I thought control engineering was extremely boring, and it wasn't until I programmed a PID using LabVIEW that I thought to myself: wait a minute... this is... applicable to many areas in engineering.
-And so I became engaged by the incredible world of system theory, controllers and optimization problems.
+During my bachelor's, I thought control engineering was extremely boring.
+It wasn't until I programmed a PID using LabVIEW that I thought to myself: *Wait a minute... this applies to many areas in engineering.* And so I became engaged by the incredible world of system theory, controllers, and optimization problems.

 ### What do I do nowadays?

 I am working as a **research associate** at the University of Paderborn.
 I am the current tutor of **system theory** and **advanced system theory** courses.
 Teaching these topics was been an introspective experience too.
-Additionally I am working to produce a comprehensive guide regarding the current status of **direct data-driven Model Predictive Control** as well as reproducing example algorithms from authors like Dr. Jeremy Coulson and Dr. Julian Berberich.
+Additionally, I am working to produce a comprehensive guide regarding the current status of **direct data-driven Model Predictive Control** as well as reproducing example algorithms from authors like Dr. Jeremy Coulson and Dr. Julian Berberich.